anqurvanillapy/ice1000.github.io/pages/llvm-cs/CSharpLangImpl03.md

 The static variables will be used during code generation.

 The `builder` object is a helper object that makes it easy to generate LLVM instructions.
-Instances of the IRBuilder class template keep track of the current place to insert instructions and has methods to create new instructions.
+Instances of the `LLVMBuilderRef` class template keep track of the current place to insert instructions and has methods to create new instructions.

 `module` is an LLVM construct that contains functions and global variables.
 In many ways, it is the top-level structure that the LLVM IR uses to contain code.
-It will own the memory for all of the IR that we generate, which is why the `VisitChildren()` method returns a raw Value\*, rather than a unique_ptr<Value>.
+It will own the memory for all of the IR that we generate.

 The `namedValues` map keeps track of which values are defined in the current scope and what their LLVM representation is.
 (In other words, it is a symbol table for the code).
 In this form of Kaleidoscope, the only things that can be referenced are function parameters.
 As such, function parameters will be in this map when generating code for their function body.